Your User's Browser Is Where Funds Are Lost

 Regardless if the attack came from a third-party script, you will still find yourself being blamed for a security breach on your platform, especially if users lose funds.
 Both your reputation and user trust are at stake.

-cside's architecture provides comprehensive client-side protection specifically designed for the unique threats facing crypto and DeFi platforms.
+cside's architecture provides full client-side protection specifically designed for the unique threats facing crypto and DeFi platforms.

 cside monitors the activity of every script, preventing malicious code from stealing wallet or payment data.